 MoneyHub at a glance

 MoneyHub can help you guard against spending too much.
-Besides, it links to your financial accounts and helps you track your spending compared to your budget throughout the month.
+Besides, it links to your financial accounts and helps you track your spending compared to your monthly budget.

-For a 99p monthly subscription (annual option, it’s only £9.99), it enables you to keep track of all your money in a single place, giving you powerful insights into your daily life spending habits and even connect to get advice from a Financial Advisor.
-Also, a forecast feature is provided, meaning it can predict your spendings by simulating various scenarios (similar to a Monte-Carlo simulation).
+For a £1.49 monthly subscription (annual option, it’s only £14.99), it enables you to keep track of all your money in a single place, giving you powerful insights into your daily life spending habits and even connecting to get advice from a Financial Advisor.
+Also, a forecast feature is provided, meaning it can predict your spending by simulating various scenarios (similar to a Monte-Carlo simulation).

 As stated on their website, they charge you for using MoneyHub because they do not sell your data to third parties.
 If you value that, it may be worth signing up!
 It gives you an extra layer of safety.